Entrepreneurs

 Summary

-Dana White’s shrewd business skills and passion for mixed-martial arts have led him to grow the UFC from near bankruptcy to a multi-billion dollar industry.
-The UFC has become a household name that has reached billions of people across the globe.
+Dana White’s shrewd business skills and passion for mixed martial arts have led him to grow the UFC from near-bankruptcy to a multi-billion-dollar industry.
+The UFC has become a household name, reaching billions of people worldwide.
 Dana White’s net worth reflects his work and dedication to his company.

 Entrepreneurs